 Be careful with saturation though.
 A little goes a long way: when I say slightly I do mean it.
 Again this is somewhat genre-dependent.
 Drum&bass music for example tends to get away with more distortion than many other genres.
 In any case it’s easy to ruin your mix with too much saturation.

-Here are a couple of previous posts about saturation you should read:
+Here is a post about saturation you should read: